-1. The National Evaluation Consultant is expected to work in team with and will be supervised by an international consultant to assist in the evaluation process and deliver the required tasks.
+1. The International Evaluation Consultant is expected to work in a team with and supervise a national consultant who will assist his/her in the evaluation process and deliver the required tasks

-2. Given the ongoing COVID-19 pandemic and the resultant restrictions, the international consultant wont travel to Iran to undertake the in-person missions / consultations and data gathering/activities; hence, these are to be carried out by the national consultant in consultation with the evaluation team leader.
+2. Given the ongoing COVID-19 pandemic and the resultant restrictions, the international consultant won't travel to Iran to undertake the in-person missions/consultations and data gathering/activities; hence, these are to be carried out remotely using electronic conferencing means.
+Alternatively, some or all of the above-mentioned in-person activities may be undertaken by the national consultant in consultation with the evaluation team leader.